jcable/dazzler-now-next/README.md

 ### Now/Next customisation

+The Now/Next feature uses the Dazzler Now/Next api which is experimental.
+Other APIs can be plumbed in.

-The Now/Next feature can be configured with the following url parameters:
+It can be configured with the following url parameters:

 - sid specifies the channel to retrieve data from. if not present, no Now/Next information will be shown
 - env can be 'test' or 'live', defaults to 'live'